 Now, as the number of UEs increases, the data received by all these UEs would increase.
 While the CRAN is equipped to tackle this data using Master Base Station, it would be difficult for EPC to keep up with this.
 The computational power of the Servers will not rise proportionately with the rise of data and the UEs.
 This would create problems with Latency and Interference at the EPC.

-Sample
+Sample Scenario

 Today, most of the Analytics done on the Network is performed on the Server connected to the EPC.
 Nokia is using Machine Learning on the EPC.
 In a MIMO (multiple-input multiple-output) network, cellular base stations send and receive radio frequency signals in parallel through many more antennas than are normally used on a base station.
 This means the base station can transmit and receive more data, but these signals also interfere with one another.